PeterZhaoXJTU/TMGformer/README.md

 # TMGformer
-This is the official pytorch code of the paper entitled "TMGformer: Text-Modulated Multiscale Guidance Transformer for Pansharpening".
+This is the official Pytorch code of the paper entitled "TMGformer: Text-Modulated Multiscale Guidance Transformer for Pansharpening".
+The code and dataset will be published after the article is received.